Bad Faith Litigation

 For decades, our attorneys have been in the forefront of bad faith litigation, including representation of both insurers and claimants.
 Our experience in this area runs the gamut from providing training to insurance carriers on how to handle claims consistent with the requirements of good faith so as to avoid bad faith claims to resolution and litigation of those claims in the trial courts and on appeal.

-Representative appellate experience in these areas includes the following:
+experience in this area include the following:

 Dahmen v.
 American Family Mut.
 Ins.
 Co.
 (Held that in insured's action alleging claims for benefits under the UIM policy and for insurer bad faith, insurer was entitled to bifurcation of the claims and to stay of discovery on bad faith claim pending resolution of UIM claim.)